Onesiphorus: Life

 According to Orthodox tradition, Saint Onesiphorus was one of the seventy disciples chosen and sent by Jesus to preach.
 They were chosen some time after the selection of the Twelve Apostles (Luke 10:1-24).
 St Onesiphorus was bishop at Colophon (Asia Minor), and later at Corinth.
-Both the Orthodox and Roman Catholic churches hold that he died a martyr in the city of Parium (not far from Ephesus) on the shores of the Hellespont.
+Both the Orthodox and Roman Catholic churches hold that he died a martyr in the city of Parium on the shores of the Hellespont.

 2 Timothy

 The persecution of Christians during Nero’s reign made Rome a dangerous city for Christians.
 Paul praises Onesiphorus for his hospitality, kindness, and courage.
 Onesiphorus is contrasted with the other Christians in Asia who have deserted Paul at this time.
 In 2 Timothy 1:16-18, Paul sends a greeting to the man’s household in Ephesus and refers to the help he showed Paul earlier in Ephesus.
 Timothy, who led the Ephesian church is familiar with these acts.
 Paul's praise of Onesiphorus is significant because it was written shortly before Paul's death as a final encouragement to Timothy.